schouffy/gamedev-portfolio/README.md

     - Fork or duplicate the repository
     - npm install
-    - npm run serve
+    - npm run dev

 2. Customize
 * For the content
     - Except for the projects pages, everything is static HTML that you can edit directly in the views and components files
     - For the projects pages, the page is dynamically populated at runtime using data stored in Typescript files (data/GameProjectsData.ts and data/OtherProjectsData.ts).
 Make the changes directly in these .ts files
     - Static files (images, icons, downloadables,..) should be placed in /public folder.
     - Make the necessary changes in the .env file (this is mostly the site metadata).
-You need to "npm run serve" again when updating this file.
+You need to "npm run dev"/ "npm run build" again when updating this file.

 * For the style
     - The basic colors can be edited in the css/variables.less file.